KBSwift/jsonSlide/README.md

 ## Overview

 This project is a simple demonstration of data extraction from ppt files with the goal of expanding to provide a full ETL experience.
-Preconfigured with Micronaut to be built with a Gradle Wrapper for ease.
+Preconfigured with Micronaut to be built with Gradle Wrapper for ease.

 ## Setup and Installation